-→ Example: Alternative granulometry and physical unit label descriptions for an inorganic solid macronutrient fertiliser to be compliant to requirements of the annex III, part II PFC 1(C)(I)(a), point 2.
+→ Example: Alternative granulometry and physical unit label descriptions for an inorganic solid macronutrient fertiliser to be compliant to requirements of the Annex III, part II PFC 1(C)(I)(a), point 2.

 How is a “coating” defined?

 The specific information concerning coated fertilisers should preferably be grouped as much as possible on the label.
 Information concerning coated fertilisers that must be provided refers to: